Food Service Program

 Lunch prices are:

 The menued school lunch includes milk.
-A variety of fruits and vegetables will be available on all menu lines for customers to add to their plate (at no extra charge) before they check-out at the register.
+A variety of fruits and vegetables will be available for customers to add to their tray (at no extra charge) before they check-out at the register.

 School Breakfast Program

-All Buchanan Schools offer a before school breakfast program.
-Breakfast service will begin on Tuesday, September 5.
+All Buchanan schools offer a before school breakfast program.
+Breakfast service will begin on Monday, August 30th

-High School and Middle School Breakfast service begins at 6:45 a.m.
+High School breakfast service begins at 7:00 a.m.

 The menued school breakfast includes milk, 100% juice and fruit.
 A variety of cereals are available as another entrée choice.

 It is the responsibility of the parents to provide lunch for their children while at school.
 However, it is important that children receive the nutrition they need to stay focused during the school day.
-This procedure shall apply in the event that a child neither has a lunch nor the funds to purchase a lunch.
+This procedure shall apply in the event that a child does not have a lunch or the money to purchase one.

 A high school student (Grades 8 – 12) may charge only one (1) lunch at any time until their charges are paid.